theRTB/GT7ShiftTone/README.md

 - **Reset button**: If pressed, reset revlimit, power curve and all values for all gears.
 Configuration values are unchanged.
 If the UI is unresponsive, restart the application.
 - **Start/Stop button**: Stops or starts the loop to collect packets.
 In short, if button says "Stop" it is running, if it says "Start" the program is not tracking the game's packets and will not beep.
 - **Shift history**: Displays a table with the last 10 shifts including target RPM, actual shift RPM, gear and measured offset between beep and shift.
 - **View graphs button**: If enabled and pressed, displays a power graph in a separate window.
+- **Import Graph**: If pressed, open window with steps to import a power curve into the program

 In Settings:
 - **Hysteresis**: Hysteresis may be set as another layer to smooth RPM.
 An intermediary RPM value is updated only if the change in RPM is larger than the hysteresis value, which is then used for the shift beep tests.
 Defaults to 0.5% of maximum engine RPM.